Django-Spellbook

 Settings

-To configure the paths and templates used by Django Spellbook, add the following settings to your settings.py:
+To configure the paths, templates, and URL prefixes used by Django Spellbook, add the following settings to your settings.py:

 # settings.py